INSO-World/Trinocular/src/frontend/ReadMe.md

 ## Dockerfile

-The Repo Service is a standard Node.js application built on an Alpine Linux base image.
+The frontend service is a standard Node.js application built on an Alpine Linux base image.
 No additional volumes or such are needed.

 ## DB Structure